 Behind the scenes

-Before writing this book, I had published a pilot (March 2018) with aphorisms about nonduality in my native Dutch.
+Before writing this book, I had published a modest pilot in March 2018 with a collection of aphorisms about nonduality in my native Dutch.
 I knew I had found something important to investigate and share.
 But, honestly, I lacked everything to do so: the vocabulary, the philosophical basics, the technical and writing skills—particularly in English, and more.
 Still, I was certain: I was going to publish my ideas in English because I wanted to reach more people.

 Existential Rationalism became an Amazon #1 Bestseller in the USA (Kindle category Philosophy Aesthetics) and several other countries, including Canada and Australia.